binxio/cfn-ses-provider/docs/DIKM.md

 # Custom::DKIM
-The `Custom::DKIM` creates DomainKeys Identified Email (DKIM) verification record.
+*This custom resource is deprecated.
+It violates the principle of a CloudFormation resource provider by managing multiple physical resources.*

+Please use [Custom::DomainIdentity](DomainIdentity.md) and [Custom::DkimTokens](DkimTokens.md) instead.

+The `Custom::DKIM` creates a SES domain identity, a SES domain verification DNS record and the associated DKIM DNS records.

 ## Syntax
 To declare this entity in your AWS CloudFormation template, use the following syntax: